tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

    ClientHello apparently from another user.

- One potential attack on this scheme is for the attacker to collect a number of cookies from different addresses and then reuse them to attack the server.
+ One potential attack on this scheme is for the attacker to collect a number of cookies from different addresses where it controls endpoints and then reuse them to attack the server.
 The server can defend against this attack by changing the secret value frequently, thus invalidating those cookies.
 If the server wishes that legitimate clients be able to